gheenc/Computational-Methods/pset1/README.md

 ```

-Sources used:
+## Sources used:

 [1] Asked ChatGPT how to code so that only 2 decimal places were returned

-#Problem 3
+# Problem 3 #

+### a.
-a. algorithm 1 and 2 - data 1 is making little increments between range. for 100, only goes 20-50.
+ algorithm 1 and 2 - data 1 is making little increments between range. for 100, only goes 20-50.
 algorithm 1 and 2 -data 2 runs a list easily for 100.
 Starts at 0 goes to 99
 algorithm 1 and 2- data 3 runs a list easily for every number in 100.
 Starts at 1 ends at 100.

 I hypothesize that Algorithm 1 is running a bubble sort.
 Algorithm 2 is running a merge sort.
+#cite slides
+#go further on graph x axis.

 ```python
  alg1(data1(100))